Mission 08 · Stage 1

 • C. pinMode only

 Q2.
-Which channels are ON to make yellow?
+Which two colors mix to make yellow?

 • A. Red and green